levonk/data-integration/Requestor.md

    * yes
    * no
  * Phased Delivery
-   * manual
-   * automated
-   * scheduled
-     * This is typically where we stop work, unless more is requested.
+   * manual - You are not sure whether you want a repeat load
+   * automated - you need a reproducable data load but there is no schedule
+   * scheduled - you want the automated load to happen on a schedule and will help the team improve the reliability as issues are uncovered
-   * Derived / Aggregated
+   * Derived / Aggregated - You want reasonable transformations of the data to support reporting
-   * validated
-   * monitored
-   * alertable
-   * seasoned
+   * validated - You know some validations that need to occur on the data before you rely on it
+   * monitored - you want history about how the data load performs as far as reliability and status
+   * alertable - you need a higher than next business day SLA
+   * seasoned - you need a hypercare period that will assure high reliablity on the data feed without a lot of attention
  * The Business Subject Matter Expert (SME) of the integration? (day-to-day user of the data, probably the person filling out this form)
    * Contact Information
      * Name: